annotation/text-fabric/tf/docs/about/clientmanual.md

 ![interface](../images/ls/ls.001.png)

 <mark>1. about</mark>
-:   Read the colofon, with provenance and license information.
+:   Read the colophon, with provenance and license information.

 <mark>2. jobs</mark>
 :   Manage your search tasks.
 They are remembered by your browser.
 You can start new jobs,